ericjanto/ericjanto/README.md

 # Hi there 👋

-I'm Eric – a developer from Germany.
+I'm Eric – a developer from Germany & currently based in the UK.